hbsullivan/pig-dice/README.md

 newPlayer.turnTotal;
 Expected Output: 0

+Describe: Player.prototype.hold()

+Test: It will set scoreTotal to value of turnTotal
+Code:
+const newPlayer = new Player (0,8);
+newPlayer.hold();
+Expected Output: 8

+Test:

 ## Known Bugs

 * No known bugs.
 If you find one, please email me at kirsten.opstad@gmail.com with the subject **[_Repo Name_] Bug** and include: